 • Pick out a platter that is big enough to hold all your ingredients arranged in sections versus tossed in a large bowl.

 • Once you choose your platter, consider how you will arrange your ingredients.
-This Blue Cheese and Pear Salad is arranged in linear sections, but you can also arrange in piles or even like bicycle spokes.
+This salad using pears is arranged in linear sections, but you can also arrange in piles or even like bicycle spokes.

 • Serve with a salad fork and spoon or salad tongs, so diners can pick and choose the ingredients they want on their salad.